MohammedImraanS/progress-tracker/README.md

 Progress-Tracker

 It is a clean and minimal progress management app built using React.
-It allows users to add, manage and coplete tasks while tracking their progress effectively.
+It allows users to add, manage and complete tasks while tracking their progress effectively.

 Features